yereverluvinunclebert/GDIP-Image-List/README.md

              Limitations?

-             * You can't currently use this imageList with RichClient as Olaf's code is designed specifically to work with his own imageList, eg. CC.RenderSurfaceContent
+             * You can't currently use this imageList with RichClient as Olaf's code is designed specifically to work with his own imageList, eg. CC.RenderSurfaceContent.
-             * VB6 still can't handle PNGs with alpha unless you use something like Elroys standard picture Ex project or GDI+ render to a VB6 control.
+             * VB6 still can't handle PNGs with alpha unless you use something like Elroy's standard picture Ex project or GDI+ render to a VB6 control.

              Usage: